bashir0609/virtualpro-theme/SETUP_GUIDE.md

 ### 1. Create GitHub Repository

 1. Go to https://github.com/new
-2. Repository name: `islah-web-service-theme` (or your preferred name)
+2. Repository name: `virtualpro-web-service-theme` (or your preferred name)
 3. Description: "Custom WordPress theme with TailwindCSS"
 4. Choose **Public** (required for free auto-updates)
 5. **Do NOT** check "Add a README file"